 “Yes,” I conceded, “it was fun reconnecting with him at the Potato Barge.”

 “You’ve known Rex since nineteen sixty-nine, even if you hadn’t seen him for eight years before the lunch.
 You know his history and he’s already a good friend.
-You can
+You can trust him.”

 “You’re right,” I said.
 “Rex is a kind man without hidden agendas.”